oguzhankemal/getir-bi-mutluluk/README.md

 ## Request Payload
-The request payload will include a JSON with 4 fields.
+- The request payload includes a JSON with 4 fields.
-**“startDate” and “endDate”** fields will contain the date in a “YYYY-MM-DD” format.
-You should filter the data using “createdAt”
+- **“startDate” and “endDate”** fields contains the date in a “YYYY-MM-DD” format.
-**“minCount” and “maxCount”** are for filtering the data.
-Sum of the “count” array in the documents should be between “minCount and “maxCount”.
+- **“minCount” and “maxCount”** are for filtering the data.
 ```
 Sample:
 {